alfonsof/google-cloud-python-examples/README.md

 * [gcloudcomputeengine](/gcloudcomputeengine) - Compute Engine VM instances: Example of how to handle Compute Engine VM instances.
 It uses the Google API Client Library.

+**Compute - Cloud Functions:**

+* [gcloudfunctionpubsubevent](/gcloudfunctionpubsubevent) - Cloud Function Pub/Sub Event: Example of how to handle a Google Cloud Function that sends information about a Cloud Pub/Sub event that depends on the input to the function log.
+* [gcloudfunctiongcsevent](/gcloudfunctiongcsevent) - Google Cloud Function Cloud Storage Event: Example of how to handle a Google Cloud Function that sends information to the function log about an object when it appears in a Cloud Storage bucket.
+* [gcloudfunctionhttprequest](/gcloudfunctionhttprequest) - Google Cloud Function HTTP request: Example of how to handle a Google Cloud Function that responds to an HTTP request.

 **Storage - Cloud Storage:**

 * [gcloudstoragecreate](/gcloudstoragecreate) - Google Cloud Storage Create: Example of how to handle Cloud Storage buckets and create a new Google Storage bucket in a Google Cloud Project.
 It uses the Google Cloud Client Library.